 - You don’t have to run to your pigeon hole three times a day, which may be a long walk if you work in a large school!

 - E-mail overload from necessary but sometimes unnecessary e-mails that are being sent to large groups of people that clog up teachers’ inboxes and add to our workload.

 - Having to sort e-mails from an inbox into folders or delete!
 Just like the paper in-tray, where does it go to, filed (and if so why are you filing it?) or the recycling bin?
 I find sometimes that I have too many folders, sub-folders and even (I hate to admit) sub-sub-folders!
 When trying to decide where an e-mail should go, sometimes I think – ‘it should go in this folder but also this one too.’
-This adds to time taken to sort e-mails.
+This adds to the time taken to sort e-mails.

 - The instantaneous nature of e-mail means that people often expect an instant response (reminds me of the MSN Messenger days!), even though you shouldn’t really reply to e-mails whilst teaching.
 This adds to pressure during the working day.